 CLAT Cut off 2025 for ST: Expected Cutoff Marks for ST Category

-CLAT Cut off 2025 for ST - The Consortium of NLUs will release the CLAT ST Cut-Off 2025 on its official website - consoritumofnlus.ac.in.
-The CLAT 2025 ST cut-off is published as the rank of the last ST candidate admitted in an NLU in a particular round of counselling.
-The expected CLAT cut-off rank for ST is 6000 for the top two NLUs namely NLSIU Bengaluru and NALSAR Hyderabad.
+CLAT Cut off 2025 for ST - The Consortium of NLUs has released the CLAT ST Cut-off 2025 on its official website - consoritumofnlus.ac.in.
+The cut-off is available in the CLAT 2025 merit list published at the start of each counselling round.
+The CLAT 2025 ST cut-off is the rank of the last ST candidate admitted in an NLU in a particular round of counselling.
+The CLAT cut-off for ST is usually the lowest among all the categories.
+The expected CLAT cut-off rank for ST is around 6000 for the top two NLUs, namely NLSIU Bengaluru and NALSAR Hyderabad.
 Understanding the dynamics of CLAT marks vs rank comparison will enable one to understand the CLAT cut-off marks corresponding to the rank.
-Read on to get all the details on the CLAT Cut off 2025 for ST including steps to download, good CLAT score, and more.
+Read on to get all the details on the CLAT Cut off 2025 for ST, including steps to download, good CLAT score, and more.

 This Story also Contains